anasophiarc/R_assessment/README.md

 - Import + Process (cleaning, encoding): Sophie
 - Analyse (1 script): Collab editing
 - Generate plots/tables: Ella (R markdown)
-- Report
+- Report: Simona

 - Split up less individually because we are working on it together - would be different if we were working remotely/at different times
+- Importance of clearly commenting code for reproducibility between project teams
+- Must make sure the report contains a step-by-step plan so other teams can replicate our code and analysis